Noncommutativity as a colimit: Abstract

 \section{Abstract}

-Every partial algebra is the colimit of its total subalgebras.
-We prove this result for partial Boolean algebras (including orthomodular lattices) and the new notion of partial C*-algebras (including noncommutative C*-algebras), and variations such as partial complete Boolean algebras and partial AW*-algebras.
-The first two results are related by taking projections.
+We give substance to the motto ``every partial algebra is the colimit of its total subalgebras'' by proving it for partial Boolean algebras (including orthomodular lattices), the new notion of partial C*-algebras (including noncommutative C*-algebras), and variations such as partial complete Boolean algebras and partial AW*-algebras.
+Both pairs of results are related by taking projections.
 As corollaries we find extensions of Stone duality and Gelfand duality.
 Finally, we investigate the extent to which the Bohrification construction~\cite{heunenlandsmanspitters:bohrification}, that works on partial C*-algebras, is functorial.